Frequently Asked Questions

 At the time you take possession of your Cairn, we require that you make a donation to Cairn Rescue USA in an amount that depends on the age of the Cairn and on whether the Cairn is a purebred or a mix.
 These donations help defray shelter fees and other costs that we pay to procure our rescue Cairns, the cost of transporting them to our foster homes, the costs of providing them with food, and the high costs of providing them with appropriate veterinary care, including spay/neuter, immunizations, heartworm testing and prevention, and other medical and/or grooming needs as are required by the particular dogs in our program.

 Cairn Rescue USA's Adoption Process takes approximately 2 to 3 weeks after we receive your completed application AND you are matched to a dog in our program to complete.
+THIS IS VERY IMPORTANT: GENERALLY YOU MUST BE MATCHED BEFORE WE WILL PROCESS YOUR APPLICATION.
 We cannot hold a dog or promise any dog to an applicant until all these steps have been completed, and we reserve the right to deny an application at any time in the process if in our board's or officers' opinion the applicant and the dog are not a good match.

 The matching is done by the Placement Director for your region (Regional PD) with input from the foster home(s) that have the dog(s) that you are interested in.
 It is not first-come, first-served.
 Rather we seek to match each of our dogs with the best possible home for its needs.
 For this reason, it may take the Regional PD one day to find a dog that is a good match for you or it may take her a couple of months, depending on how flexible you are as to the Cairn's age, sex, etc. and the dogs that are available in your area at the time.

-You can also increase your chances of getting a rescue Cairn from CRUSA by checking our website regularly for new dogs after you complete and submit your online application and letting us know if one of them interests you.
-Families with children should expect a longer wait since few of our dogs have been tested with children and/or are known to be child-friendly, and many have been given up precisely because they ran into a problem with children in their prior household.
+You can also increase your chances of getting a rescue Cairn from CRUSA by being flexible as to the age, gender and behaviors that you will consider.
+Families with young children should expect a longer wait since few of our dogs have been tested with children and/or are known to be child-friendly, and many have been given up precisely because they ran into a problem with children in their prior household.
 Once matched, however, the process moves quickly and because we process only one application per dog at a time, the applicant need not fear losing the dog to someone else, provided his/her reference check, home visit and foster home impression all go well.
 Unlike other programs, ours is not a race to the finish line.
 The biggest delays after being matched to a dog tend to be caused by references not being available and the scheduling of the home visit.

 Please note that we do not place dogs outside of the continental United States.
+We also do not place dogs in Alaska or Hawaii.
 For a complete description of our Adoption Process, please click here.

-Yes, if the adoptive family is willing to drive to where the dog is being fostered to get the dog or if the distance is too far, if one of the adoptive parents travels by plane to get the dog and brings it back in the cabin of the plane in a soft-sided carrier (please note that airlines now charge $150 one way for allowing you to bring a pet in the cabin).
+Yes, but you need to travel to where the dog is being fostered.
+We generally do not arrange transports because they are very time consumming. if the adoptive family is willing to drive to where the dog is being fostered to get the dog or if the distance is too far, if one of the adoptive parents travels by plane to get the dog and brings it back in the cabin of the plane in a soft-sided carrier (please note that airlines now charge $150 one way for allowing you to bring a pet in the cabin).

 Because we are a national rescue organization and have no shelter facility to house our dogs, it is not possible to meet the dog you want to adopt until after you have completed an Adoption Application, your references have been called and your home visit has been completed.
 The reason for this is that we rely on a wonderful network of foster homes to house, feed, evaluate and rehabilitate our Cairns.
 All of our foster home volunteers are private individuals with families, jobs and dogs of their own and we must respect their privacy.
 Between the time that you complete the Adoption Application and the time your home visit is completed, your Placement Director will answer any questions you may have.
 If after being put in contact with the foster home that has the Cairn you want to adopt and/or meeting the Cairn, you decide that the dog is not the best match for you, you would simply let us know and advise us again when you see another dog you think might be more suitable, or we may be able to suggest another dog in our program for you.
 Deciding a particular Cairn is not right for you will NOT harm your chances of adopting another Cairn.
 The important thing is to make the right match, both for the Cairn and the adoptive home, so we count on you to let us know if you have any reservations.
 If the dog in question turns out not to be the right match, it is preferable to wait to find one that is.